ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftVTOL.rst

 IAircraftVTOL
 =============

-.. py:class:: IAircraftVTOL
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftVTOL

    object

    Interface used to access the VTOL options for an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftVTOL

 Overview
 --------